Zymbit-Wallet/eth-zymbit-keyring/README.md

 ### getAccounts()

-Returns an array of hex-string addresses for the Ethereum accounts that the Keyring is able to sign for.
+Returns an array of hex-string addresses for the Ethereum accounts that the keyring is able to sign for.

 ### signTransaction(address, transaction)